Richard1112004/Richard1112004/README.md

 ### What I can do

-Right now, I am code the project about website by golang, django and computer network
+Right now, I am coding the project about website by golang, django and computer network